 So FindAUniversity advertise PIPS placements throughout the year and I first noticed the advert from one of the WRDTP PIPS emails.
-I then got in contact with Mark Bennett (Head of Content) who then asked for a CV, covering letter and a sample of written work (something like a blog rather than academic writing) I had done some scientific communications blogging during my second year of undergrad which worked well.
+I then got in contact with Mark Bennett (Head of Content) who asked for a CV, covering letter and a sample of written work (something like a blog rather than academic writing).
+I had done some scientific communications blogging during my second year of undergrad which worked well.
 Following this I was then invited to an interview.
 Shortly after, I received the email to say that they would be pleased to have me.

 What have you gained from doing your PIPS?